 - Lavender essential oil

 Mix 10 drops of lavender essential oil in with a bowl of baking soda.
-Mix it until combined and add in more baking soda as necessary.
+Mix until combined and add in more baking soda as necessary.
 The goal is to end up with a powder that has been infused with essential oil but is still easy to dust onto the affected area of your carpet.
 You should let it sit in for at least 2 hours and then brush it out vigorously with a suitable brush.
-From there, all that’s left to do is to hoover it all out and your carpet flooring should be looking good as new!
+From there, all that’s left to do is hoover it all out and your carpet flooring should be looking good as new!

 Cleaning marble floors